Submitted by Orthopaedic Specialists

 The increase in the intensity of pain can also be evident for people who have had orthopaedic injuries in the past, or have had joint replacements, fusions or plates or screws implanted in their body.

-“The incision from a surgery will always cut some skin nerves, which result in numbness around the wound, particularly on the outside,” said Dr. John Hoffman, a specialist in sports medicine who performs more than 600 total joint procedures a year and is the only surgeon between the Quad Cities and Omaha to successfully perform total joint replacement procedures in an outpatient setting.
-“Occasionally, there is some aching around the scar, which can become worse in cold weather, although this is more common with patients who have a metal implant.”
+“The incision from a surgery will always cut some skin nerves, which result in numbness around the wound, particularly on the outside,” said Dr. John Hoffman, a specialist in sports medicine who performs more than 600 total joint procedures a year and is one of the only surgeons between the Quad Cities and Omaha to successfully perform total joint replacement procedures in an outpatient setting.
+“Occasionally there is some aching around the scar, which can become worse in cold weather, although this is more common with patients who have a metal implant.”

 This is one of the reasons the doctors at Orthopaedic Specialists have completed extensive training in minimally invasive surgical techniques.
 This approach results in smaller scars, shorter hospital stays, greater range of motion, and most importantly, the ability for patients to get back to their daily activities more quickly.

 To address pain and reduce the risk of injury, do active warm-ups like high knees and arm circles before going outdoors in cold weather to exercise.
 Also, try to eat foods rich in vitamin K (e.g., spinach, kale and cabbage) and vitamin C (e.g., oranges, sweet red peppers and tomatoes).

 If exercising outdoors, dress in several layers around the core of your body.
 The layer closest to the body should wick moisture away, while the top layers should trap heat and block wind.
 And don’t forget hats, gloves, and moisture-wicking socks!